ubuntu-mate/ubuntu-mate.org/pages/roadmap.md

 ## Reboot Ubuntu MATE Welcome and Software Boutique

-We will decouple Ubuntu MATE Welcome and the Software Boutique so they can be interated on independently.
-The code for both will be refactor and simplified so that other projects wanting to build on either can easily do so.
+We will decouple Ubuntu MATE Welcome and the Software Boutique so they can be iterated on independently.
+The code for both will be refactored and simplified so that other projects wanting to build on either can easily do so.